Marcellis/mad-codelabs/docs/level2-example/level2-example.md

 ### Create a ReminderAdapter class

 1. Create a `ReminderAdapter` class that will be used by the RecyclerView.
-2. Let the ReminderAdapter extend the `RecyclerView.Adapter<Reminderadapter.ViewHolder>`, add a list of Reminder objects in the class constructor and implement the methods.
+2. Let the `ReminderAdapter` extend the `RecyclerView.Adapter<Reminderadapter.ViewHolder>`, add a list of `Reminder` objects in the class constructor and implement the methods.
-3. Create a `ViewHolder` with a bind method which binds the Reminder String to a TextView
+3. Create a `ViewHolder` with a bind method which binds the Reminder String to a `TextView`.

 ``` kotlin